 Credit cards offer the most protection against fraudulent transactions; in many cases, you have no liability for fraudulent credit card charges as long as you report the fraud within a certain timeframe.
 Even so, your maximum liability is $50.
 On the other hand, you could be liable for up to $250 of fraudulent debit card charges, depending on how late you report the fraud.
 And if your cash is stolen from your wallet, you may never get any of it back.

 It May Be Hard to Get a Credit Card Later

 You typically need to have established a credit history to be approved for a credit card.
 Unfortunately, if you’ve never had a credit card before, that means you’ll have a difficult time getting your first credit card.
-There’s good news: if you’ve had other types of credit accounts and you have your own income, you have a better chance at being approved for a credit card.
+There’s good news: if you’ve had other types of credit accounts and you have your own income, you have a better chance of being approved for a credit card.
 Otherwise, a secured credit card may be the best option for jumpstarting your credit history.

-You Miss out on a Lot of Great Credit Card Perks
+You Miss Out on a Lot of Great Credit Card Perks

 Certain Transactions Will Require Extra Steps

 Renting a car and booking a hotel, for example, are two transactions that are much easier when you have a credit card.
 If you don’t have a credit card, you may be asked for additional documentation to prove your identity or have to pay a security deposit to complete the transaction.